calvinbui/calvin.me/posts/2021-04-28-displayport-1.4-kvm-alternative/index.md

 ## Monitor Switching

-I had to find an easy and manageable way to switch the DP1.4 cable without getting my head underneath the monitor each time with my phone's flashlight.
-The monitor only has only one DP port behind a small crevice making it even more difficult.
+I had to find an easy and manageable way to switch the DP1.4 cable without getting my head underneath the monitor with my phone's flashlight.
+The monitor has only one DP port behind a small crevice making it even more difficult.

-I thought about having a short extender and I came across the [Cable Matters DisplayPort Repeater](https://www.cablematters.com/pc-1212-154-active-displayport-repeater-8k-ready.aspx), a $28 DP1.4 signal repeater that I converted to become a small extension cable.
+I thought about having a short extender and I came across the [Cable Matters DisplayPort Repeater](https://www.cablematters.com/pc-1212-154-active-displayport-repeater-8k-ready.aspx) for $28.
+It is a DP1.4 signal repeater that I converted to become a small extension cable.
 It also needs to be powered through micro USB which I have done through one of the monitor's 4 USB ports.

 <iframe src="https://www.youtube.com/embed/Gu4RI4ybwgo" allowfullscreen width="1280" height="720"></iframe>